 Responsive design, or mobile-friendly design, ensures that visitors to your site have a fantastic experience, no matter what device they use.

-That means whether they use a desktop computer, a smartphone, or a tablet, your site will look and act the same way.
 If you visit a site on your smartphone, and it has the following characteristics, it’s probably not responsive:

 - Text is so small, it’s almost illegible